michivonah/videoplayer/README.md

 - Cast

 ### Introductions
-To load a video enter behind the url a ?videourl= Parameter with your videourl.
+To load a video add behind the url a ?videourl= Parameter with your videourl.
 <br>
 Example: